blaylockbk/HorelS3-Archive/README.md

       7. Region: Choose "other-v2-signature" (option `10`).
       8. Endpoint: Enter `https://pando-rgw01.chpc.utah.edu`.
       9. Location: Seclection option `1` for none.

+Completing this makes a .rclone.conf file in your home directory

-### Basic Examples
+### Basic Comand Examples
 These examples can be used if you named the archive source `horelS3` (like I did for the meteo19 ldm user).
-If you named your source differently when you configured rclone, simple replace the name before the colon.
+If you named your source differently when you configured rclone, simply replace the name before the colon.

 |      What do you want to do?                |       Command     | Notes  |
 |---------------------------------------------|-------------------|--------|